abhishek-kumar-code/Redfish_Public/Specification.md

 #### Use of the $select query parameter<a id="select-parameter"></a>

 The `$select` query parameter indicates that the implementation should return a subset of the resource's properties that match the `$select` expression.
-The definition of this query parameter follows the [OData Protocol](#odata-protocol) specification.
+The definition of this query parameter follows the [OData-Protocol](#OData-Protocol) specification.

 The `$select` expression shall not affect the resource itself.